Electromagnetic compatibility - EMC

 The emissions from electrical devices and equipment and their immunity to disturbances must comply with the requirements.
 All electrical devices and equipment affect each other when they are in close proximity or connected.
 The purpose of electromagnetic compatibility (EMC) is to ensure that electrical devices or equipment do not create disturbances that would affect other devices or equipment and are immune to disturbances caused by them.

 The manufacturer of the electrical device or equipment is responsible for ensuring that the device or equipment is compliant with the requirements of the EMC Directive.
-The EMC Directive regulates electromagnetic compatibility.
+Electromagnetic compatibility is regulated by the Electrical Safety Act and the EMC Directive.

 What is an EMC disturbance?